kobertlam/Energy_ETF_RYE_Forecast/README.md

 ## Technologies Used

-Details can also be found in the [technologies](../technologies) branch.
+Details can also be found in the [technologies](https://github.com/kobertlam/Energy_ETF_RYE_Forecast/tree/technologies) branch.

+### Database Storage

+PostgreSQL is used in our project, as it is efficient for us to connect through Python/Jupyter Notebook/Jupyter Lab.

 ### Data Cleaning and Analysis
-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python/Jupyter Notebook/Jupyter Lab.

-### Database Storage
-PostgreSQL is the database we intend to use, and we will connect to the database through Python/Jupyter Notebook/Jupyter Lab.
+`Yfinance` package is used to acquire the data though Yahoo Finance api.
+Pandas is used to clean the data and export to our local PostgreSQL database.

+In a saparate notebook, pandas is used with a SQL query to join two tables and import them from our local PostgreSQL database into our notebook.
+Then, Pandas is used to perform further analysis.

 ### Machine Learning

-Regression Analysis, Random Forest, TensorFlow with Keras Sequential Model are the Machine Learning libraries we'll be using.
-Please refer to the [Machine Learning Models](https://github.com/kobertlam/Oil_Price_and_Stock_Price_Analysis#machine-learning-model) section.
-Details can also be found in the [machine_learning_model](https://github.com/kobertlam/Oil_Price_and_Stock_Price_Analysis/tree/machine_learning_model) branch.
+ARIMA and TensorFlow with Keras Sequential Model are the Machine Learning models that we have used.
+Details can also be found in the [machine_learning_model](https://github.com/kobertlam/Energy_ETF_RYE_Forecast/tree/machine_learning_model) branch.

 ### Dashboard
-Tableau will be used to create a interactive dashboard.
+Tableau is used to create an interactive dashboard.